Issue 57: Ergonomics of Knitting & Commit to Knit Challenge!

 Becky

-:: Knitting – Wellness – Conscious Living ::
+Knitting – Wellness – Conscious Living

 Ergonomics of Handknitting with Carson Demers – Fruity Knitting

 During this present lockdown period, many of us have increased our knitting and crafting time and unfortunately for some, this has also led to increased aches and pains.
-In this feature interview Carson Demers author of Knitting Comfortably: The Ergonomics of Handknitting, talks about how we can prevent the risk of injury through our crafting.
+In this feature interview Carson Demers author of Knitting Comfortably: The Ergonomics of Handknitting (affiliate), talks about how we can prevent the risk of injury through our crafting.

 What’s Your Neatest Knitting Hack? – Modern Daily Knitting